Stackclash/5e-vault/5. Mechanics/Bestiary/Monstrosity/Gorgon.md

 ## Monstrous Predator

 When a gorgon spots potential prey, it charges with a hideous clamor of metal on metal.
 When the gorgon hits, it pulverizes the foe and sends its sprawling, then tramples it to death with its cruel hooves.
 Faced with multiple foes, the gorgon exhales its deadly vapor to overcome the creatures it touches by turning them to stone.
-When it grows hungry, it smashes its [[Conditions#petrified|petrified]] prey to rubble and uses its strong teeth to grind the stone into a powder that provides nourishment.
+When it grows hungry, it smashes its [[\5.
+Mechanics\Rules\Conditions.md#petrified|petrified]] prey to rubble and uses its strong teeth to grind the stone into a powder that provides nourishment.
 The crisscrossing network of trampled trails and splintered trees that surrounds a gorgon lair is strewn with the uneaten fragments of its shattered foes.

-## Stat Block

 ```statblock
 "name": "Gorgon"